open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ## Staleness

+Staleness is a property of a metric stream.
+When a metric stream that previously produced data has not produced data, at some point it should be considered "stale" and no longer be considered live.

+When interacting with live metrics data, an application that fails to produce data may be considered stale by several mechanisms.

+The
+notion of staleness is considered pulling metrics data, as with an OpenMetrics receiver,

+When data failed to produce data the stream is considered "stale".

+i.e. we know the stream existed, but we're not sure whether or not to expect data going forward.

+Consumers and Producers of metric streams have two mechanisms to denote "staleness" of a metric stream: > An implicit mechanism that leverages expectation on when metric points should arrive, and an explicit mechanism where staleness is denoted directly in metric data points.

 Implementations have implicit and explicit means of detecting when a stream ceases being written.
 Consumers of metric streams may wish to know when a stream is defined by an invalid value, a condition known